 Magnetic polarity inversion lines (MPILs), often called neutral lines, are defined as the line separating areas of opposite magnetic polarity on the Sun.
 From many previous studies, it is well known that the lengths of MPILs in solar active regions have a good correlation with the probability of occurrence of solar eruptions such as solar flares and coronal mass ejections.
 In this respect, MPILs can be considered as an important tool for space weather forecasting.
 However, physical properties of MPILs and their spatial/temporal evolution have not been sufficiently understood yet.
-In this study, we therefore examined statistical characteristics of MPILs in solar active regions during solar cycle 23 using SOHO/MDI line-ofsight magnetogram data.
+In this study, we therefore examined statistical characteristics of MPILs in solar active regions during solar cycle 23 using SOHO/MDI line-of-sight magnetogram data.

-International Conference on Radiation Belts and Space Weather New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea
+New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea